presscustomizr/nimble-builder/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Drag and drop page builder for the WordPress live customizer.
+Drag-and-drop section builder companion of the Customizr and Hueman themes.

 == Description ==
-The Nimble Builder is a lightweight drag and drop page builder designed to work in the WordPress live customizer.
+The Nimble Builder is a lightweight section builder intended to be the content creation companion of the Customizr and Hueman themes.
+It allows you to drag and drop pre-designed sections, or create your own sections, in live preview from the WordPress customizer.

 == Features ==
-* Easily create responsive layouts composed of sections and colums.
+* Drag and drop beautiful and ready-to-use sections in any pages.
-* Drag and drop content modules in your pages.
+* Easily create responsive column layouts.
 * Create content, style, move / duplicate / remove elements in live preview.
 * Leverage the customizer auto-drafting and schedule publishing features, and safely build and save drafts of your content before deploying in production.
 * Works in any WordPress contexts : home, pages, posts, custom post types, archives, author pages, search page, ...

 == Screenshots ==
-1. Inserting a module
+1. Dragging and dropping a pre-designed section
-2. Editing and styling text content live
+2. Editing content in live preview
-3. Creating layouts with columns
+3. Creating columns layouts
 4. Customizing a section with an image background

 == Installation ==